 Different types of whiskey glasses in different shapes and sizes are designed to enhance the flavor of the selected drink.

-As you may know, much of our perception of taste is actually guided by our sense of smell.
+As you may know, our sense of smell guides much of our perception of taste.
 If you’ve ever stuffed your nose (or caught a cold) and tried one of your favorite drinks, your tasting experience has probably been entirely different, and the flavors were perhaps muted.

-Choosing the right whiskey glass can really help enhance the enjoyment of those who drink, and there is a shape and style for the different types of whiskey glasses for every whiskey lover.
+Choosing the right whiskey glass can help enhance the enjoyment of those who drink, and there are shapes and styles for the different types of whiskey glasses for every whiskey lover.

 They range from the compact Glencairn to the extravagant snifter.
-Our guide should help you find the suitable one for you.
+Our guide should help you find the one that is suitable for you.

-They make a great gift – why not get one personalized as a gift for the whisky drinker in your life??
+They make a great gift – why not get one personalized for the whisky drinker in your life??
 Below is a rundown of the most common different types of whiskey glasses.

 The tulip-shaped glass

 This glass is based on a copita, a traditional Spanish glass used to taste sherry.
-It has become the choice of master distillers, blenders, and true whiskey connoisseurs around the world.
+It has become the choice of master distillers, blenders, and true whiskey connoisseurs worldwide.

-It was once called a “dock” glass because it was used by merchants who used to sniff wine and spirits at the docks.
-Its long stem prevents the drinker’s hand (and its polluting odors) from getting too close to the nose, while the shape of the cup concentrates the aromas through the slightly narrow rim.
+It was once called a “dock” glass because merchants used it to sniff wine and spirits at the docks.
+Its long stem prevents the drinker’s hand (and its polluting odors) from getting too close to the nose, while the cup’s shape concentrates the aromas through the slightly narrow rim.

 The glass can easily be cradled so that the spirit can be warmed up if desired.
-In general, this is an appropriate glass for a true appreciation of the nuances of single malt whisky.
+This is an appropriate glass for truly appreciating the nuances of single-malt whisky.

 Glencairn whiskey glass

-Its short and firm base makes it a durable glass, appreciated by those who do not prefer stems.
+Its short and firm base makes it a durable glass, which is appreciated by those who do not prefer stems.
 The glass is also slightly thicker, meaning it’s more substantial for a fancy drink.

-Again, the shape of the vessel channels the flavors into the narrow rim.
+Again, the vessel’s shape channels the flavors into the narrow rim.
 It is a modern, less “shiny” relative of the tulip glass and is dedicated exclusively to whisky.

 Whiskey tumbler

-It is the most common of all the different types of whiskey glasses.
-Due to its wide rim, the glass is not ideal for nosing, but it doesn’t have to be: this one is meant to be filled with ice and whiskey of your choice or for serving a number of classic cocktails.
+It is the most common of all whiskey glasses.
+Due to its wide rim, the glass is not ideal for nosing, but it doesn’t have to be: this one is meant to be filled with ice and whiskey of your choice or for serving several classic cocktails.
 Its wide, robust base makes it ideal for “mixing” cocktail ingredients.

 At the same time, the simple design allows simple drinks to speak for themselves—a timeless glass, essential for any whiskey lover, open to the full range of spirits enjoyments.